Hjkim118/cse15l-lab-reports/lab5.md

 <ins>Responese from Student:</ins>

 Hi,
-I have figured out that I was running given code for windows while I am using MAC right now.
-It works totally fine right now.
+I have figured out that I was running the given code for Windows while I am using MAC right now.
+It works fine right now.
 ![Image](lab5_2.png)
 Thank you!

-Files and Directory sturcutres grade.sh
+Files and Directory structures grade.sh
 GradeServer.java
 Server.java